January 22, 2018

 - R.A.M. operates like a street-fighting club.
-Members train to do physical battle with their ideological foes and have been involved in violent clashes during political rallies and demonstrations.
+Members actively train to do physical battle with their ideological foes, and have been involved in violent clashes during political rallies and demonstrations.

 - While they consider themselves part of the alt right, R.A.M.’s membership has deep roots in California’s racist skinhead movement, and includes individuals who have faced serious criminal charges, including assault, robbery and weapon offenses.

 The Rise Above Movement (R.A.M.) is a white supremacist group based in Southern California (predominantly Orange County region) whose members believe they are fighting against a “modern world” corrupted by the “destructive cultural influences” of liberals, Jews, Muslims, and the effects of non-white immigration.
 Their ostensible goal is to restore European-American (i.e., white) culture to America and create a “conservative counter-culture” that embraces white identity and “traditional Christian” values.
 They see themselves as patriotic crusaders who are fighting against “communist” forces and advocating on behalf of a victimized white population.

 “We want to rise above all of today's destructive culture and see the rebirth of our people, strong in mental and physical capacities as our forefathers were.
 In a time when you can be harmed for your political beliefs or shamed for your heritage, we are here to defend our identity and shared goals.”
 Rise Above Movement, Instagram, June 12, 2017